MKhach/RTL-SDR-Software/README.md

 The folder titled rtl_power Analyzer.zip is my own code.

 Note: The folder called Softwares for the RTL-SDR-20180828T042121Z-001.zip contains the softwares kalibrate, Pyrtlsdr, and rtl_power.
+All credits go to their respectful creators.
 These were not created by me, I merely compiled their Windows compatible versions  in one place for convencience, and updated some code for Python 3.
 The Linux compatible versions are easily found by searching for the names of the softwares on GitHub.